 Here are some other ways that you can use to reheat your leftover gravy if you would like to explore.

 - Using a Stove Top: To reheat your gravy using a stovetop, retrieve a suitable saucepan for use.
 Thoroughly wash and dry the saucepan to make sure that it is clean.
 Add a little butter or broth to the saucepan and transfer the gravy into it.
-Heat on low to medium and stir to prevent lumps.
+Reheat gravyon low to medium and stir to prevent lumps.

-- Using the double boiler method: This method is pretty straightforward but it may take a bit longer than the others.
+- Using the double boiler method: This method is pretty straightforward but may take longer than the others to reheat gravy.
 Regardless of the length of time required, this method is a sure way to preserve the flavor and consistency of your gravy.

 If you have a double boiler pot, simply fill the bottom with some water, and place your leftover gravy inside the top pot.
 If you do not have a double boiler pot, you can make a DIY dish by combining a glass container and a saucepan.